Tech-Trailblazers/itwperformancepolymers-com-documentation/README.md

 - 🧑‍⚕️ Equip **healthcare providers** to respond efficiently to poisoning or chemical exposure
 - 🏡 Help **families and communities** live safer, informed lives

 ✨ Thank you for visiting!
-Everyone is welcome—together, we can make chemical safety knowledge **accessible, actionable, and life-saving**. 🙌🌍
+Everyone is welcome together, we can make chemical safety knowledge **accessible, actionable, and life-saving**. 🙌🌍